chronosirius/enhanced-cooldown-fixed/README.md

 ## What does this have?
 Listed below are all the features this library currently has:
 - Subcommands that you can create easily
+- Modified commands that have a default name and description
 - Component callbacks are modified so you can enable checking if the `custom_id` of the component starts with the one provided in the decorator
 - `ActionRow` function which enables usage of `ActionRow(...)`
 - Component functions for `Button` and `SelectMenu` that has checks so you never have to incorrectly use `Button(...)` or `SelectMenu(...)`